pdrzan/Projects/MipsEmulator/README.md

 16. sh - store halfword
 17. sw - store word

-O trabalho é composto de 2 arquivos:
-- trab.c
-- trab.h

-Para compilar o emulador:
+To compile:

 `gcc -o emulador trab.c`

-Para rodar a demo ou outro programa:
+To run the demo or other program:

-1. Salve o binário nos respectivos: program_text.bin e program_data.bin
+1. Save the binaries in: program_text.bin e program_data.bin
 2. ./emulador program_text.bin program_data.bin > program_out.txt
-3. Para ver o resultado acesse program_out.txt

-OBS: Os binários da demo já estão em program_text.bin e program_data.bin.
+3. To see the result open program_out.txt